RL-VIG/LibContinual/docs/tutorials/process_en.md

         """
         pass
 ```
-In this process, the first step is to call the model's [pre task processing] (# pre task processing), followed by [model training] (# model training).
-After the model training is completed, the model's [post task processing] (# post task processing) is also called, and finally, [model evaluation] (# evaluation process) is performed.
+In this process, the first step is to call the model's [Task Preprocessing](#Task-Preprocessing), followed by [model training](#model-training).
+After the model training is completed, the model's [post task processing](#task-post-processing) is also called, and finally, [model evaluation](#evaluation-process) is performed.
 The following will further describe these processes.

 ## Task Preprocessing